-Prompts, Part One: 4 Reasons to Never Judge a Prompt
+4 Reasons to Never Judge a Writing Prompt (Prompts, Pt.
+1)

 I'm endlessly amazed how prompts pull from us what wants to be written.
 And yet, it's totally natural to judge a prompt as being good or bad, intriguing or lame, depthful or silly.

 But you truly never know what will happen when you let go of the wheel and follow where the prompt leads.